Photo By: tungnguyen0905

 - A list of any medications you’re currently taking

-- A formulary of identification
+- A form of identification

 Knowing when is the best time to go to urgent care can help you get the treatment you need quickly and avoid unnecessary trips to the ER.
 If you’re dealing with any of the conditions we discussed, urgent care is a smart choice to address your health concerns quickly and effectively.
-But, in more serious or life-threatening situations, the emergency room is the best place to receive care.
+However, in more serious or life-threatening situations, the emergency room is the best place to receive care.

 Remember, urgent care is here to help when you need it most.
 Don’t wait—find your nearest utah urgent care center today and get the care you deserve.